mullenj/CommunicatingRobotLearning/README.md

 **Functionality needs to be added to all tasks to save off data prior to conducting the user study**

 Bugs
-* Sometimes objects get double created in the hololens ruining everything
+* Sometimes objects get double created in the hololens ruining everything (maybe fixed)
-* Gripper opens and closes immediately or vice versa
+* Buttons get double triggered
+* Send white threshold